German Shepherd Leash and Collar Tips

 When you leash train your GSD, it walks at your pace.

 Do not assume that your GSD hates to walk on a leash.
 GSs aren’t against leads; they love to feel comfortable and safe with their owners.
-Leash training your GS will not be a very easy process as it will require a lot of effort, consistency, and patience.
-However, leash training becomes extremely easy when you take help from treats and dog toys.
-Remember to praise your dog whenever it listens to you or perform well.
+Leash training your GS will not be a very easy process, as it will require a lot of effort, consistency, and patience.
+However, leash training becomes extremely easy when you get help from treats and dog toys.
+Remember to praise your dog whenever it listens to you or performs well.
 It will encourage your GS, and it will learn your techniques well.

 As GSDs are strong and athletic, they will need a stronger leash and collar.
-You will need to make sure that the leash and collar you choose isn’t hurting your dog.
+You will need to make sure that the leash and collar you choose don’t hurt your dog.
 Some materials are harsh for a dog’s neck and may cause skin allergies and wounds.

-Slip collar leads are best for GSDs that create troubles during the walk. [easyazon_link identifier=”B00074W3RM” locale=”US” nw=”y” nf=”y” tag=”shepped5-20″]These leads[/easyazon_link] will help you get a better control over your dog.
-If your dog tries to struggle and run towards other animals in the park, just pull the leash from sideways.
-Do not pull the leash from the back as your dog will apply the same force in forward direction.
+If your dog tries to struggle and run towards other animals in the park, just pull the leash sideways.
+Do not pull the leash from the back, as your dog will apply the same force in a forward direction.
 However, pulling from the side will keep your dog from running or dragging you along.

 Make sure you place the collar on the top of your dog’s neck.
 Many GS owners place the collar on the lower neck and then complain about the collar being poor.
 The lower neck of a GS is where its shoulders start.
 This part of its body is very strong, and when you try to stop your GS, it will apply full force and pull you forward.

-• Nylon Leash is easier to carry and lighter in weight but isn’t appropriate for a big dog like GS.
+• The nylon leash is easier to carry and lighter in weight, but it isn’t appropriate for a big dog like GS.

 • Thin plastic leads are easier to carry, but they cannot control a huge GS.